PsychoLlama/recommendations/README.md

 - [doggo](https://github.com/mr-karan/doggo/): An alternative to `dig` that's so good, you'll want to use it.
 - [fd](https://github.com/sharkdp/fd): A `find` replacement with a great command line interface.
 It's significantly faster and easier to use.
 - [glow](https://github.com/charmbracelet/glow): A markdown renderer built for the terminal.
 This makes documentation much more comfortable to absorb.
-- [nix](https://nixos.org/): A cross-platform package manager.
-All my devtools are installed and managed by Nix.
-It's phenomenally well designed.
 - [nushell](https://www.nushell.sh/): An incredibly powerful shell with structured data and an even stronger commitment to pipeline processing.
 - [rage](https://github.com/str4d/rage): A small and simple encryption tool that works on public keys.
 - [ripgrep](https://github.com/BurntSushi/ripgrep): A `grep`/`ag` replacement, and wicked fast, too.